shigos/Traffic_Models/README.md

 Traffic People.csv - 1.15M rows 30 Columns\
 Traffic Vehicle.csv - 1.07M rows 72 Columns

-The traffic CRASH_RECORD_ID is used to link the same crash between crashes in the Vechiles and People datasets
+The traffic CRASH_RECORD_ID is used to link the same crash between crashes in the Vehicles and People datasets